metabase/metabase/docs/permissions/data-sandboxes.md

 ### Public sharing

 Data sandbox permissions don't apply to public questions or public dashboards.
-If a non-sandboxed person creates a public link using an original table, the original table will be displayed to anyone with the public link URL.
+If a non-sandboxed person creates a public link using an original table, the original table will be displayed to anyone who has the public link URL.

 To prevent this from happening, you'll have to [disable public sharing](../questions/sharing/public-links.md) for your Metabase instance.